-- Don't be concerned when interviewers write down much of what you say.
+- Don’t be concerned when interviewers write down much of what you say.
 They are trained to write down candidate responses and their own impressions during the process so that they can better remember them during the discussion and selection session at the end of the interviews.
-The more information they capture, the better the chance that they will remember you and what you said.

 - Never answer your cell phone or email during an interview.
 Turn off the ringer on your phone before going into the interview room.

 - Don’t ask about vacation, benefits or salary on the first interview, unless the interviewer happens to bring it up.
 Even then, do your best to refrain from stating your desires until after you have more information on the scope of the job and when they’re close to the offer stage.
 You should always discuss your salary requirements and appropriate negotiations with your supply chain recruiter.

 - Ask any closing questions you may have, as well as the timing and next steps for a decision and when you may expect to hear back from the employer.

 - Express your extreme interest in the job and ask if there are any concerns in terms of your ability to successfully perform the job.
 This could leave you with an instant opportunity to counter any of their objections.

 - Ask for the job if you really want it!
 Many candidates are selected for an offer over other qualified candidates simply because they demonstrate more interest and a keen desire for the job.